 The tunnels in the Metropolitan Boston area, i.e. the City Tunnel, City Tunnel Extension, and Dorchester Tunnel remain a weak link in the water transmission system.
-While the integrity of the underground tunnel sections is believed to be good based on very low, unaccounted water levels in the MWRA transmission system, there is still risk of failure mainly due to pipe and valve failures at the surface connections to the distribution system or due to major subsurface failures as a result of earthquakes or geological faults.
-A rupture of piping or a valve failure at surface connections points on any of the metropolitan area tunnel shafts would cause an immediate loss of pressure throughout the entire High Service area and would require difficult emergency valve closures and lengthy system repairs.
-The assumption is that tunnels have a useful life of 100 years but these subsurface structures have not been inspected and their actual condition is unknown because they cannot be shut down for inspection.
+While the integrity of the underground tunnel sections is believed to be good based on very low unaccounted-for-water in the MWRA transmission system, there is still risk of failure mainly due to pipe and valve failures at the surface connections to the distribution system or due to major subsurface failures as a result of earthquakes or movement along geological faults.
+A rupture of piping or a valve failure at critical surface connections points on the metropolitan area tunnel shafts would cause an immediate loss of pressure throughout the entire High Service area and would require difficult emergency valve closures, activation of emergency supplies with a boil-water order and lengthy system repairs.
+The assumption is that tunnels have a useful life of 100 years, but these subsurface structures have not been inspected and their actual condition is unknown because they cannot be shut down for inspection.
 Facilities at the top of tunnel shafts have been examined and a number of hardening measures are needed for risk reduction at these sites.
-Completion of distribution system storage projects at Blue Hills and the Spot Pond Storage Facility also assist in mitigating the effects of local pipe ruptures.
+Completion of distribution system storage projects at Blue Hills and the Spot Pond Storage Facility have assisted in mitigating the effects of local pipe ruptures.